Capp3/jobforge-ai-22/docs/tasks.md

 - [ ] Add feedback loop to improve matching over time
 - [ ] Implement fallback mechanisms for when AI services are unavailable
 - [ ] Create AI configuration interface for users
+- [ ] Refine LLM prompts based on testing and performance
+- [ ] Optimize prompt variables for personalization

 ### 3. Dashboard Implementation (PRIORITY 3)